 An important step in addressing the high levels of killings of journalists is combatting impunity.
 Impunity fuels and perpetuates a cycle of violence against journalists and creates a chilling effect upon society.
 A distinctive feature of the UNESCO Director-General’s Report designed to end this cycle is the Director-General’s monitoring of the status of judicial enquiries into the killings.

 The Director-General’s request to Member States for information on judicial follow up is sent out on an annual basis.
 The status of judicial inquiries presented in the Report is based on the information provided on a voluntary basis by the Member States.

-The term ‘journalist’ in the UNESCO Director-General’s Report covers “journalists, media workers and social media producers who are engaged in journalistic activity”, in line with IPDC Decisions on the Safety of Journalists and the Issue of Impunity adopted by the IPDC Council in 2008, 2010,2012,2014,2016 and 2018.
+The term ‘journalist’ in the UNESCO Director-General’s Report covers “journalists, media workers and social media producers who are engaged in journalistic activity”, in line with IPDC Decisions on the Safety of Journalists and the Issue of Impunity adopted by the IPDC Council in 2008, 2010,2012,2014,2016, 2018 and 2020.

 The cases of killings have been identified based on reports from multiple sources, including from international, regional and local monitoring groups; UNESCO field offices; UNESCO Permanent Delegations; and other UN bodies.

 Status of Investigations